aspose-words/Aspose.Words-Documentation/reportingservices/release-notes/release-notes-2007/aspose-words-reporting-services-1-2-0-0-new-release-release-notes/_index.md

   3177 – added the PageOrientation configuration option allowing to select portrait or landscape orientation in the exported documents (thanks to our community member for a great idea!).
 - Page breaks behaviour is now identical to the Microsoft renderers even in extremely complicated reports.
   Subreport layout fixes.
-  Various minor fixes in several areas - again, we are grateful to our customers for the reports they sent us to test!
+  Various minor fixes in many areas - again, we are grateful to our customers for the reports they sent us to test!